 The Faroe Islands have a well-established financial sector constituted by four banks, two insurance companies, two life insurance companies and some public funds.
 The Faroese banks are under the supervision of The Danish Financial Supervisory Authority.
 The currency of the Faroe Islands is the Faroese króna, issued by the Danish National Bank, and with the same value as the Danish Krone.

 Free Trade Agreements

-Among the numerous free trade agreements that the Government of the Faroes has concluded, the most comprehensive agreement is the treaty commonly known as the Hoyvík Agreement, which is an enhanced trade treaty with Iceland that entered into force in 2006.
+Among the numerous free trade agreements that the Government of the Faroe Islands has concluded, the most comprehensive agreement is the treaty commonly known as the Hoyvík Agreement, which is an enhanced trade treaty with Iceland that entered into force in 2006.
 This agreement establishes a single economic area encompassing the territories of both countries, with free movement of goods, services, capital and persons.